Using $\gamma$-ray observations of dwarf spheroidal galaxies to test the possible common origin of the W-boson mass anomaly and the GeV $\gamma$-ray/antiproton excesses: Summary

 \section{Summary}

-The new measurement of W-boson mass by the CDF collaboration \cite{wboson} shows that the mass deviates from the standard model prediction with a significance of $7\sigma$.
-This result indicates there may exist new physics beyond the SM.
+The new measurement of W-boson mass by the CDF collaboration shows that the mass deviates from the Standard Model prediction with a significance of $>7\sigma$ \cite{wboson}.
+This result indicates there may exist new physics beyond the SM (see however the recent W-boson mass measurements by the ATLAS collaboration \cite{ATLAS-CONF-2023-004,ATLAS:2017rzl}, which do not support the results by CDF).
 Ref. \cite{fyz22,zcr22} proposed that the inert two Higgs doublet model (i2HDM) can well explain the new W-boson mass.
-More encouragingly, they found that this model can also explain both the GC GeV gamma-ray excess in the GC and the GeV antiproton excess with common parameters.
-The gamma-ray and cosmic-ray are produced through a $SS\rightarrow WW^*$ annihilation.
+More encouragingly, they found that this model can also explain both the GeV gamma-ray excess in the Galactic center and the GeV antiproton excess with common parameters.
+The gamma rays and cosmic rays are produced through a $SS\rightarrow WW^*$ annihilation with $S$ the lightest stable particle in the i2HDM which can play the role of DM.

-In this paper, we have tested this model using the Fermi-LAT observation of the 4 nearest confirmed dSphs of Milky Way.
-These dSphs have almost the largest J-factors and the observation of them is appropriate to search for the gamma-ray signal from the $SS\rightarrow WW^*$ annihilation and test the i2HDM model.
-We do not find any significant signal in both the single-source analysis and the stacking analysis.
-Based on the null results, we place constraints on the cross section.
-We find that our constraints can not exclude the favored parameters reported in \cite{zcr22}, suggesting i2HDM is a promising model that can simultaneously interpret the W-boson mass anomaly, GeV excess and antiproton excess.
-Since the favored parameters are not too far below the constraints, the future larger $\gamma$-ray telescopes \cite{gamma400,zhang14herd}{}\footnote{\url{http://www2.yukawa.kyoto-u.ac.jp/~mmgw2019/slide/5th/Fan.pdf}} may probe these parameters with dSph observations in the near future.
+In this paper, we have tested the possible common origin of the three anomaly/excesses by analyzing the {\it Fermi}-LAT observations of dSphs using the dSph J-factors reported in Refs.~\cite{fermi15dsph,Simon:2015fdw}.
+The Milky Way dSphs are an ideal source population to test DM models due to their large J-factors and low gamma-ray background.
+We do not find any significant signal in both the single-source and the stacking analyses.
+Based on the null results, we place constraints on the cross section of the self-annihilation of the DM paticle $S$.
+We find that our constraints seems to be able to exclude, at a 95\% confidence level, the favored parameters reported in Ref.~\cite{zcr22} that can simultaneously interpret the W-boson mass anomaly, the GC excess and the antiproton excess.
+However, we point out that there exist uncertainties in our exclusion limits and we still cannot reliably claim that the common origin has been excluded.
+The reason is that the model parameters are only marginally excluded while the exclusion line we obtained relies on the accuracy of the J-factor measurements which however suffers from considerable uncertainties.
+It is expected that future detectors with higher sensitivity (e.g., VLAST) will be able to solve this problem (either reliably exclude the model or detect a signal).